cloud-native-canada/k8s_setup_tools/docs/kubectl_tooling/kubectl.md

 # Kubectl

-You may not expect to see Kubectl in the `tooling` section, as it, well, the basic.
+`kubectl` may not be expected to appear in the `tooling` section as it's, well, the basic tool.

-But maybe you're using it wrong ?
-Or you're not using it to its full potential ?
+But maybe there's some commands and tricks that are worth mentioning to use it at its full potential ?

-We're not going to dive in too much, but here are some cool usage of `kubectl`.
+So here are some cool usage of `kubectl`:

 ```bash
 k create deployment sample_app --image=alpine --dry-run=client -o yaml > sample_yaml.yaml